Cantera/cantera-ubuntu/README.md

   - Add a message, e.g. `New upstream release`
   - If you create the Changelog entry manually, running `date --rfc-2822` will give you a correctly formatted date string.
+- Update the library package names in `debian/control` to correspond to the Cantera minor release version, for example `libcantera2.6` and `libcatnera-fortran2.6`.
+- Likewise, update `SO_VERSION` in `debian/rules`.
 - Commit all changes
 - Create additional branches starting from the merge commit for each supported Ubuntu release.
 You may need to remove some `changelog` entries to make sure the versions